stereotype441/language/resources/type-system/inference.md

 `T_i?`.
 Each `v_i` may appear in `m`, and in all `m_j` where `j > i`; when it does so, it is considered to have static type `T_i`.

-In the text below, all recursive invocations of expression inference will be specified as taking place either with _deferred_ null shorting or with _resolved_ null shorting.
+In the remainder of this document, all recursive invocations of expression inference will be specified as taking place either with _deferred_ null shorting or with _resolved_ null shorting.

-Deferred null shorting is used for cases where the type inference process for an expression `e_1` recursively invokes expression inference for subexpression `e_2`, and null shorting may be extended from `e_2` to `e_1`.
+Deferred null shorting is used for cases where the type inference process for an expression `e_1` recursively invokes expression inference for subexpression `e_2`, and any null shorting that occurs in `e_2`will be extended to `e_1`.
 When deferred null shorting is used, any null shorting clauses produced by the inference of `e_2` are considered to be an output of the recursive invocation, and may be further acted upon by the remainder of the type inference algorithm for `e_1`.

 Resolved null shorting is used for all other cases where expression type inference is invoked on an expression `e`.
 The following process is used to